steawinfdox-png/jvke-lyrics-nlp/README.md

 - Clear Visualizations including sentiment trends, cluster timelines, and distribution plots.

 # How to Use Cluster Beats
+1. Install dependencies
+   a. pip install -r requirements.txt
-1. Open src/scraping.py
+3. Open src/FULL_PIPELINE.py
-2. Change "artist_name" to your preferred music artist
+4. Change "artist_name" to your preferred music artist, as well as customize other variables (note: you need to get tokens for Genius API and Groq API)
-3. Launch JupyterLab
+5. Run pipeline in JupyterLab
+   a.
+File --> New --> Terminal
+   b.
+Enter and run "python main.py"

 # Requirements
 - pandas